Skip to content

 Beyond Lower Back Dumbbell Exercises

-Honestly, dumbbells are not the best equipment to train the lower back.
-Barbells (read more on barbell back exercises) and kettlebells allow you to work the lower back more conveniently and intensely.
-In addition, machines like the glute hyperextension (aka back extension) can be done in several variations at nearly any gym.
+Dumbbells may not be the best equipment to train the lower back, but they can certainly get the job done.
+If you have access - barbells (read more on barbell back exercises) and kettlebells can load lower back more conveniently and intensely.
+In addition, machines like the glute hyperextension can be done in several variations at nearly any gym.

-But if dumbbells are all you have access to, the 5 lower back exercises above will build strength and get you a long way (also check out our post on back fat exercises).
-Share this post if you learned something of value, or read one of these next:
+But if dumbbells are all you have access to, the 5 lower back exercises above will build strength and get you a long way.
+Share this post if you learned something of value, or more about what we do for lower back pain relief next:

 Sources: